 The Primary Aim of Occupational Health

-According to the World Health Organization, occupational health deals with all aspects of health and safety in the workplace and has a focus on preventing hazards.
-The penultimate goal of occupational health is to prevent workplace-related illnesses and injuries through a variety of actions and preventative measures.
+According to the World Health Organization, occupational health deals with all aspects of health and safety in the workplace and focuses on preventing hazards.
+The penultimate goal of occupational health is to prevent workplace-related illnesses and injuries through various actions and preventative measures.
 This includes encouraging safety in the workplace through safe work practices, monitoring the overall health of the workplace, and providing ongoing mental and physical health support.
 Occupational health helps employees to bring their health concerns regarding the workplace to the attention of their employer.
 The employer and employee can then work together to reduce health risks and stay compliant with evolving OSHA regulations.

 Workplace Injuries and Illnesses